 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences where the student creates a five-part thread in response to the provided prompt and interacts with classmates’ answers.
+The student will post one thread of at least 300 words.
+The student must then post 2 replies of at least 150 words each.
 A student is expected to reference applicable readings, presentations, and notes in the discussion threads and replies.
 In addition, the student should use the Bible as a source.

 God's Story Paper Assignment